vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vrsabha, Simha, Vrścika and Kumbha; vide KN 332 and

 under Saṅkrānti above p.
-213. Viṣṇupadavrata-begin on Pūrvāsādha-naksatra in Āṣādha;
+213. Viṣṇupadavrata-begin on Pūrvāsādha-naksatra in Āṣāḍha;

 worship the three steps of Viṣṇu placed in milk or ghee; performer to subsist on sacrificial food (havisya ) at night alone; in Srāvana on Uttarāsādhā worship of Govinda and Viṣṇu's three steps, gift and food being different; in Bh. on Pūrvāsādhā, in Phā. on Pūrvāphalguni and in Cai. on Uttarāphalguni similar worship; performer secures health, prosperity and goes to Viṣṇuloka; HV II.
 665-667 (from Vi.
 Dh.).